 Industry engagement has established that equine "chiropractors" and "massage/body workers" are often qualified with degrees in human chiropractic science and physiotherapy.
-As operators in the equine industry are unregulated, these allied service providers do not hold licences.
+As operators in the equine industry are unregulated, these allied service providers are not required to hold licences.
 However, respondents in the equine owner survey displayed an appetite for greater industry regulation on the basis of formal qualifications due to the harm that can be caused by inexperienced practitioners: